fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

 ---------------------------------

-When we want to execute a code block when the condition is `true`, decision making comes to the rescue.
-The `if...elif...else` statement is used in Python for decision making.

 ### Python if statement syntax

-The following is the syntax for the
+The following is the syntax for the `if` statement:
-`if` statement:

 ```